Housing Allowance for Ministers

 Last revised: July 2019

-The Ministerial Housing Allowance enables ministers to exclude some of their salary from certain taxes.
+The Ministerial Housing Allowance (also know as the parsonage allowance) enables ministers to exclude some of their salary from certain taxes.
 For most active and retired ministers, it is their most important tax benefit.

 UU ministers who are fellowshipped and/or ordained are treated as ministers for tax purposes, making them eligible for the housing allowance exclusion.
 This exclusion applies to federal income taxes and state income taxes in most states.
 There is no housing allowance exclusion for Social Security/Medicare tax, however; the amount received as housing allowance must be included by the minister on Schedule SE (Self-Employment Tax).